My Geisha

-My Geisha is a 1962 American comedy film directed by Jack Cardiff, starring Shirley MacLaine, Yves Montand, Edward G. Robinson, and Bob Cummings and released by Paramount Pictures.
+My Geisha is a 1962 American comedy-drama film directed by Jack Cardiff, starring Shirley MacLaine, Yves Montand, Edward G. Robinson, and Bob Cummings and released by Paramount Pictures.

 Written by Norman Krasna, based on Krasna's story of the same name, the film was produced and copyrighted in 1961 by MacLaine's then-husband Steve Parker.
 The world premiere was at the Plaza Theatre in London's West End on January 18, 1962.

 Plot

-Paul Robaix, a famous director, wants to film the Puccini opera on location in Japan under the title Madame Butterfly, with the dialogue spoken in English and the score sung in Italian.
+Paul Robaix, a famous director, wants to film the Puccini opera on location in Japan under the title Madame Butterfly, with the dialogue spoken in English by the actors and the score sung in Italian by the best singers of opera available.
 His wife, Lucy Dell, has been the leading lady in all of his greatest films, and she is more famous.
-He feels that she overshadows him and he would like to achieve success independent of her.
+He feels that she overshadows him and he yearns to achieve success independent of her.
 By choosing to film Madam Butterfly, he can select a different leading lady without hurting her feelings, because she, as a blue-eyed, red-headed comedy actress, would not be suitable to play a Japanese woman in a tragedy.
 As a surprise, she visits him in Japan while he's searching for a leading lady.
 To surprise him further, she disguises herself as a geisha at a dinner party, planning to unveil her identity during the meal.